GrantKlein1/Email_Summarizer/README.md

 ZenBox is designed with privacy in mind:

-🚫 No data storage – Emails are never logged, saved, or stored 📡 Secure transmission – All communication with the Groq backend is HTTPS encrypted 🎯 Only what you see is processed – ZenBox analyzes only the currently opened email 🕵️ No personal information extraction – Only text content is summarized ✅ Minimal permissions – Reads Gmail DOM only when active
+🚫 No data storage – Emails are never logged, saved, or stored

+📡 Secure transmission – All communication with the Groq backend is HTTPS encrypted

+🎯 Only what you see is processed – ZenBox analyzes only the currently opened email

+🕵️ No personal information extraction – Only text content is summarized

+✅ Minimal permissions – Reads Gmail DOM (email holder) only when the button is clicked

 🎨 Customize with the Options Page:
 Every time you summarize an email, you earn a Zenite — a small reward for staying organized.
-Collect Zenites to unlock unique color themes for your summary box via the Options page.
+Collect Zenite to unlock unique color themes for your summary box via the Options page.

 To access the Options page: